Maison des Consuls

 that his Imperial Majesty should be empowered not just by force of arms

-by the force of Justice.
-This inscription underlies the purpose
+but also by the power of Justice.
+This inscription underlies the

 detail of Justinian's book, photographed